kentsislab/proteomegenerator3/README.md

 <!-- TODO nf-core: Add bibliography of tools and data used in your pipeline -->

-If you use kentsislab/proteomegenerator3 for your analysis, please cite it our manuscript:
+If you use kentsislab/proteomegenerator3 for your analysis, please cite our manuscript:

 > **End-to-end proteogenomics for discovery of cryptic and non-canonical cancer proteoforms using long-read transcriptomics and multi-dimensional proteomics**
 >